Molecular Basis of Epilepsy

 Our research

 The current focus is on progressive myoclonus epilepsies (PMEs).
-The central focus of our research is on disease mechanisms of EPM1, the most common PME disease, caused by biallelic partial loss-of-function mutations in the CSTB gene.
+The central focus of the group’s research is on disease mechanisms of EPM1, the most common PME disease, caused by biallelic partial loss-of-function mutations in the CSTB gene.

 CSTB-deficient (Cstb-/-) mice and patient-derived induced pluripotent stem cells (iPSC) are being utilized as models.